 To determine if you are a good candidate for a reverse mortgage, consider the following:

-How long will you live in the house? closing costs on reverse mortgages tend to be high.
-Fees for reverse mortgages are based on the value of your home or the limit on federally insured reverse mortgages in your area.
-Once title searches, appraisals, and other expenses are included, closing costs can exceed 5% of the home's value.
+How long will you live in the house?
+Closing costs on reverse mortgages can be high.
 So, if you plan to move in a year or two (an that event would terminate the reverse mortgage), it doesn't make financial sense to get a reverse mortgage.

 Are you retired with a low income and a valuable house?
 Reverse mortgages are worthwhile for retirees whose incomes are low but whose houses are valuable.